UST-QuAntiL/icse-2025-evaluation/index.md

     [![Modeler Configure Readout Error Mitigation](./resources/images/modeler_rem_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_rem_config.png)

-7. After the mitigation, the results of the different sub-circuit executions are combined using a Cutting Result Combination Task to receive the overall result.
+7. After the mitigation, the results of the different sub-circuit executions are combined using a *Cutting Result Combination Task* to receive the overall result.
 Thereby, the same Cutting Method must be used, i.e., ``knitting toolbox``.

     [![Modeler Configure Result Combination](./resources/images/modeler_combination_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_combination_config.png)

-8. To evaluate the quality of the results, add a Result Evaluation Task and configure it as follows:
+8. To evaluate the quality of the results, add a *Result Evaluation Task* and configure it as follows:

    * Objective Function: ``Expectation Value``
    * Cost function to use: ``maxcut``

-   Additionally, add another Exclusive Gateway to enter the next iteration of the optimization loop if required.
+   Additionally, add another *Exclusive Gateway* to enter the next iteration of the optimization loop if required.

     [![Modeler Configure Result Evaluation](./resources/images/modeler_evaluation_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_evaluation_config.png)

-9. If another iteration is required, the parameters are optimized using a Parameter Optimization Task.
+9. If another iteration is required, the parameters are optimized using a *Parameter Optimization Task*.
 Configure the task to utilize ``Cobyla`` as an Optimizer.

     [![Modeler Configure Optimizer](./resources/images/modeler_optimization_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_optimization_config.png)

-10. Connect the Optimizer Task to the first Exclusive Gateway.
+10. Connect the *Optimizer Task* to the first *Exclusive Gateway*.
-Afterwards, add the following expression to the sequence flow between the second Exclusive Gateway and the Optimizer Task as shown below:
+Afterwards, add the following expression to the sequence flow between the second *Exclusive Gateway* and the *Optimizer Task* as shown below:
 ``${ execution.getVariable('converged')== null || execution.getVariable('converged') == 'false'}``

     [![Modeler Configure Sequence Flow](./resources/images/modeler_uppergateway_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_uppergateway_config.png)

-11. Finally, add a User Task and connect the second Exclusive Gateway to it.
+11. Finally, add a *User Task* and connect the second *Exclusive Gateway* to it.
 Furthermore, use the following condition: ``${ execution.getVariable('converged')!= null && execution.getVariable('converged') == 'true'}``
-The Result Evaluation Task generates an image to visualize the identified MaxCut.
+The *Result Evaluation Task* generates an image to visualize the identified MaxCut.
-Thus, the User Task has to be configured to enable analyzing this image.
+Thus, the *User Task* has to be configured to enable analyzing this image.
 Hence, use a form of type Generated Task Forms and add a form field to display the URL of the result image as shown below:

     [![Modeler Configure Sequence Flow 2](./resources/images/modeler_user_task_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_user_task_config.png)